 About the Content

 For legal reasons only very few solutions are available with original pictures.
 Therefore, in most cases, graphics were generated by the Legespiel-Solver that contain a textual description of the figures shown.
-Solutions that only result from turning the result 90°, 180° or 270° were not counted as original solutions.
+Solutions that only result from turning another solution 90°, 180° or 270° were not counted as original solutions.
 Also, solutions that look the same because of duplicated or symmetric cards count as identical.

 Whenever the cards for a game are unfortunately not available and therefore the solutions are unknown, this symbol is used.